Oaya/Natours/README.md

   `npm run build:css`

-Builds the app for production to the `build` folder.\
+Builds the app for production.\
 I